For more news about the COVID-19 coronavirus,

 The Missouri Department of Social Services' Missouri Services Navigator at mo.servicesnavigator.org lists more than 2,000 services including food pantries, school meal programs for students, diaper banks, child care, counseling, financial services, employment and mental health services for the disabled, and educational services and job training.

-The Food Bank for Central & Northeast Missouri is continuing its Cole County Mobile Food Pantry using a drive-thru to maintain social distancing.
-Pantry locations are the Boys & Girls Club of Jefferson City, 1105 Lafayette St., from 4-6 p.m. the third Wednesday of the month; Capital West Christian Church, 1315 Fairgrounds Road, from 9-11 a.m. the third Saturday of the month; Knights of Columbus, 1822 Tanner Bridge Road, from 3:30-5:30 p.m. the second Thursday of the month; Helias Catholic High School's Crusader Athletic Complex, corner of Myrtle Avenue and Swifts Highway, from 10 a.m.-noon the first Saturday of the month; St. Martin Catholic Church, 7148 St. Martins Ave. in St. Martins, from 4-6 p.m. the fourth Wednesday of the month; and Trinity Lutheran Church, 13007 Route C in Russellville, from 1:30-3:30 p.m. the second Tuesday of the month.
+The Food Bank for Central & Northeast Missouri is continuing its Cole County Mobile Food Pantry using a drive-thru.
+Pantry locations are the Boys & Girls Club of Jefferson City, 1105 Lafayette St., from 4-6 p.m. the third Wednesday of the month; Capital West Christian Church, 1315 Fairgrounds Road, from 9-11 a.m. the third Saturday of the month; Knights of Columbus, 1822 Tanner Bridge Road, from 3:30-5:30 p.m. the second Thursday of the month; Helias Catholic High School football stadium at Swifts Highway and Myrtle Avenue, from 9-11 a.m. the first Saturday of the month; St. Martin Catholic Church, 7148 St. Martins Ave. in St. Martins, from 4-6 p.m. the fourth Wednesday of the month; and Trinity Lutheran Church, 13007 Route C in Russellville, from 1:30-3:30 p.m. the second Tuesday of the month.

 Aging Best is providing curbside pickup and home-delivered meals for seniors in Cole County and 18 other counties.
 Curbside meals are currently available from 11 a.m.-12:30 p.m.
 Monday through Friday at Jefferson City's Clarke Senior Center at 1310 Linden Drive and West Point Senior Center at 2701 W. Main St. Starting April 13, meals will be available only at the Clarke Senior Center.
 Those who wish to pick up a meal should call the center at 573-634-8020 before 10 a.m.
 Those needing assistance with meals, access to food or transportation, or caregiver support should call Aging Best at 1-800-369-5211.